Get the Free

 Do you like to take a soak in a warm bath in the wintertime?
 Why not make a milk bath recipe to give a try?

 1 Cup of Powder Milk

 Mix together and store in an airtight jar.
 Shake before using and sprinkle in 1/4 to 1/2 cup into a bath and soak.

 Mix and store in an airtight jar.
 Add this to about 2 cups of hot water and then add to bath.

 My friend Sandra has posted a new recipe for Peppermint Sea Salt Foot Scrub.
 This is one I am going to try.
 I love to use a foot scrub as I don’t wear socks all summer long and my feet get to looking pretty bad.
 Need a good foot scrub?
 Give this one a try.

-Also Sandra has an ebook Homemade Health and Beauty: 21 Simple Do-It-Yourself Recipes for Products You Use Everyday (my affiliate link) It just $3.99.
+Also Sandra has an ebook Homemade Health and Beauty: 21 Simple Do-It-Yourself Recipes for Products You Use Everyday.
 She has some great recipes to pamper yourself in this book.
 I highly recommend it.